The Business Events team wins to deliver $70 million boost to Brisbane's economy

 Brisbane’s economy will receive an estimated $70 million injection over the coming years through significant conferences and business events secured through the work of the city’s dedicated Business Events team.

-Brisbane Business Events team, which sits within the city’s economic development board Brisbane Marketing, partnered with venues, institutions, industry and government to attract 61 national and international conferences in the 2016/17 financial year.
+Brisbane Business Events team, which sits within the city’s economic development board Brisbane Economic Development Agency, partnered with venues, institutions, industry and government to attract 61 national and international conferences in the 2016/17 financial year.

 Lord Mayor Graham Quirk said conventions and business events were an important driver of Brisbane’s prosperity.